 Two-way communication helps company culture for many obvious reasons:

 What’s not obvious is that two-way communication helps the organization align and collectively understand the strategy.

 It’s well-documented that employee alignment is a key driver of employee engagement.
 Simply put, employee engagement typically increases the more employees understand how they contribute to corporate priorities.
 Leaders are often frustrated with how hard it is to get employees to recite company goals.
 According to recent MIT research, only 13% of frontline managers can recite company goals and only half of the executive team members can do it!

 Organizations have learned in recent years that employees are more likely to retain this information if they’re part of a dialogue.
 You can liken it to the difference between interactive, experiential learning and classic pulpit-style lectures.
 Thus, organizations should consider which effective communication tools appropriately encourage two-way dialogue.

 There is a strong linkage between employee engagement and how well they can recall strategic priorities.
-An effective communication best practice is to occasionally quiz coworkers on company strategy and priorities.
+An effective internal communication best practice is to occasionally quiz coworkers on company strategy and priorities.
 It’s important to make it clear to employees that this isn’t a punitive exercise, but instead, a means to measure how well corporate communications are being received.
 An easy way to do this is to tweak your existing employee engagement surveys.
 Rather than ask employees if they feel they can recite company priorities, have an open-ended text question for them to recite.
 And stress that employees should not cheat.